dragonfly-xyz/useful-solidity-patterns/patterns/error-handling/README.md

 ## Manually Bubbling Up Reverts

-With either approach we've interrupted the compiler default behavior of bubbling up the revert error to our own caller.
 We may find that we do not want to handle certain errors and instead want them to bubble up for the caller above us to handle.
 Often novice solidity devs will try to re-throw the revert data with `revert()` like:

 ```solidity
 (bool success, bytes memory returnOrRevertData) = someContract.call(...);